michelleklum/cs124-lab1/design/design.md

 In Lab 1, we had the search bar appear automatically across the entire screen upon entering the Single List Page.
 However, for Lab 2, we decided to make the search bar only appear across the screen when the user taps the magnifying glass icon.
 This makes the design of the Single List Page more consistent with the design of the Home Page.
 We also considered the 80/20 rule discussed in the Zen of Palm reading: for 80% of users, any given list will probably be short, so most users won't default to using the search option to find a particular task.
 Rather, most users will scroll through the Single List Page to find the task they're looking for.
 Having a search bar across the width of the entire screen would just unnecessarily take up space for most users.

 In Lab 1, we also had a pencil icon for each task that would bring the user to the Edit Task Page for that task.
 However, for Lab 2, we decided to remove the pencil icons from the task cards on the Single List Page, because we wanted users to go through a two-step flow of first tapping on the task card to get to the View Task Page, and then clicking an edit icon on the View Task Page to get to the Edit Task Page.
 With such a two-step flow, it would be harder to accidentally edit tasks.
 Having pencil icons on the task cards on the Single List Page would be contradictory to that two-step flow.
 Also, removing the pencil icons helps our app better follow the 80/20 rule from the Zen of Palm reading.
 80% of users tapping on a task probably just want to look at the task details; very few probably want ot edit the task.
 Removing the pencil icons makes our app less cluttered, while taking care of the majority of our users.

+For Lab 2, we also restyled our checkboxes so that they would better cohere with the aesthetics (in particular, the color scheme) of our app.

 <img src="single_list_page_final_lab_2.png" alt="Single List Page Lab 2 Final Version" width="200px">